Yankees slugger Stanton says he’ll enjoy Miami homecoming

 Stanton began the week batting .285 with 32 homers and 80 RBIs — stats comparable to his time in Miami.

 He reminisced about hitting at Marlins Park when it was still a construction site before opening in 2012.
-He said he’ll do no sightseeing during his brief stay in Miami, but will spend time with friends and former teammates — and at the beach.
+He said he’ll do no sightseeing during his brief stay in Miami, but will spend time with former teammates and friends.

-If he homers, it will No. 300 of his career.
-He noted that he hit Nos.
-100 and 200 for the Marlins.
+He has many in Miami, as the ovation in the first inning showed.

-“So it would be really cool to do it in this park,” he said.
+“That was really cool — definitely more than I could ask for,” Stanton said.
+“That’s going to be one of the more special moments of my career.”